 Reviewing your practice: questions to consider

-- Do you investigate, model, discuss and write alongside their children during writing sessions?
+- How do you investigate, model, discuss and write alongside their children during writing sessions?

-- Do you write for pleasure in your own life?
+- How do you write for pleasure in your own life?

-- Do you share your own writing into the class library?
+- How do you share your own writing into the class library?

-- Do you produce writing exemplars for your pupils?
+- How do you produce writing exemplars for your pupils?

-- Do you live a literate life and bring it into the classroom?
-Do you use your literate life as an educative tool?
+- How do you live a literate life and bring it into the classroom?
+How do you use your literate life as an educative tool?

 Examples from the classroom